All rights reserved. If you borrow, please cite this page. This information represents about 35 years of research.

 Alice C. Linsley

 It has been argued that the social structure of the biblical Hebrew was patriarchal and oppressed women.
 In a January 2014 Oxford Biblical Studies online paper, patriarchy is blamed for abortion.
-Yet, ironically, it is mainly feminists who insist that abortion is a woman's right.
+Yet, it is mainly feminists who insist that abortion is a woman's right and it is feminist interpretations of the Bible that create this false narrative about Hebrew patriarchy.

 The article goes on to say, "the picture given in the Hebrew scriptures of society in Iron Age Israel is likewise patriarchal: the biblical legal codes are addressed to males throughout and conceive of men alone as the legal actors, even at one point listing women alongside house, oxen, asses, and servants as men’s property (Exod 20:17).
 In addition, the sign of the covenant between God and Israel of which the laws are supposedly an expression is male circumcision (Gen 17:9–11), which excludes women."